StephanWels/dev-portfolio/README.md

 #### Role
 Fullstack Developer
 #### Responsibilities
-* conception and implementation the mapping logic from text to ingredients in a dedicated micro service
+* Conception and implementation the mapping logic from text to ingredients in a dedicated micro service
-* data preprocessing of user input using natural language processing (NLP)
+* Data preprocessing of user input using natural language processing (NLP)
-* evaluation and combination of several ingredient search algorithms
+* Evaluation and combination of several ingredient search algorithms
-* implementation of a JavaScript snippet to be embedded into other websites offering recipes and to redirect the user to the respective mapping result in the web shop
+* Implementation of a JavaScript snippet to be embedded into other websites offering recipes and to redirect the user to the respective mapping result in the web shop
-* automate the incremental import of company-owned recipe data from CMS over Kafka
+* Automate the incremental import of company-owned recipe data from CMS over Kafka
-* implementation of a searchable recipe catalogue using Apache Solr
+* Implementation of a searchable recipe catalogue using Apache Solr

 #### Tech Stack